P4RASTOO/Challenge_19/README.md

 The application provides a user-friendly interface for interacting with Ethereum blockchain transactions.
 Users can hire KryptoJobs2Go candidates, calculate payments in Ether, and initiate payments securely.
 It also integrates with the Ganache blockchain for transaction validation.

 ## Recommendation:
-To Improve User Instructions: We may nclude clear and concise instructions within the application to guide users through the process of hiring candidates and sending transactions.
+To Improve User Instructions: We may include clear and concise instructions within the application to guide users through the process of hiring candidates and sending transactions.
 For Gas Price Optimization: We can consider implementing dynamic gas price estimation to ensure that transactions are processed efficiently on the Ethereum network.
 Overall, the cryptocurrency wallet application serves as a valuable tool for KryptoJobs2Go customers to manage their Ethereum transactions effectively.